 The Scala del Bovolo (the staircase), added at the end of the 15th century, was designed by the architect Giovanni Candi in a Gothic-Renaissance style.
 It is 26 meters high and is distributed over 4 floors.
 Going down these curious and striking stairs is one of the plans to do with children in Venice, sure they will be amazed.

 If you are on your lucky day you may attend one of the exhibitions held on the second floor of the building.
-Also at the top, a wonderful panoramic view awaits you: the domes of St. Mark's Basilica, the bell towers and the roofs of a glittering Venice.
+Also at the top of the building, a wonderful panoramic view awaits you: the domes of St. Mark's Basilica, the bell towers and the roofs of glittering Venice.

 - Hours: Thursday to Sunday from 10.00 a.m. to 6.00 p.m.